DanielEbert/slate/source/index.html.md

 This exercise introduces you to the process of compiling and emulating.

 <ol>
-<li>Write a simple arduino program that prints 'Hello World' via Serial.
+<li>Write a simple Arduino program that prints 'Hello World' via Serial.
 You can also use the example program on the right.</li>
 <li>Compile the program.
 One option is to compile via the arduino-cli.
 Compile for the 'atmega2560 board'.
 The emulator uses the 'atmega2560' board.</li>
 <li>Emulate the program. 'emu' is an alias for starting the emulator.
 The only required command line argument is the path to an ELF file that you want to emulate.</li>
 <li>You should see 'Hello World..' printed to the terminal.</li>